Eddie Oshodi

-Edward Abdullai Mobalaji Olatunji Afo Oshodi (born 14 January 1992) is an English semi-professional footballer who plays as a defender for Hendon.
+Edward Abdullai Mobalaji Olatunji Afo Oshodi (born 14 January 1992) is an English semi-professional footballer who played as a defender.

 He began his career at Watford in the Championship and spent time on loan at Dagenham & Redbridge and Rushden & Diamonds before moving to Forest Green Rovers in 2011.

 In 2015, Oshodi announced his retirement from the game at the age of 23, but returned to playing at semi-professional level shortly thereafter, signing for Hemel Hempstead Town and then St Albans City.

 He represented England U16, U17 and C at international level.

 Club career

 Watford

 Oshodi started his career with Watford's youth system.
 His first involvement with the first team came when he was named on the bench for a 1–0 League Cup third round win over Premier League side West Ham United on 23 September 2008.
 He made his first team debut for Watford during the 2009–10 season on 29 September in a 3–2 Championship home defeat against Coventry City, replacing the injured Lee Hodson as a substitute in the 78th minute.
 He was still an academy scholar at the time.

 On 25 November 2010, Oshodi signed on loan for League One side Dagenham & Redbridge until January 2011.
 He joined Conference side Rushden & Diamonds on a three-month loan on 24 January 2011.
 He scored his first senior career goal on 22 February 2011, in a 2–0 Conference win against Eastbourne Borough.
 He made 12 appearances during his time with the club.